Read This First

 Prompt 1: What is a syllogism?

-The section works by contrast: Structure of a Syllogism as a structural move, Example 1 as a test case, and Example 2 as a test case.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Structure of a Syllogism as a structural move, Example 1 as a test case, and Example 2 as a test case.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Structure of a Syllogism distinct from Example 1.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Structure of a Syllogism distinct from Example 1.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-This first move lays down the vocabulary and stakes for Syllogisms.
-It gives the reader something firm enough about the opening question that the next prompt can press the real-world value of syllogisms without making the discussion restart.
+The first move should give the reader a firm grip on the opening question.
+That lets the next prompt press the real-world value of syllogisms without making the whole discussion start over.

 The first premise typically involves a universal statement (e.g., all, none).